tweag/jupyenv/README.md

 # JupyterWith

-This repository defines various Nix expressions that can be used to setup JupyterLab with various extensions and various kernels.
+This repository defines various Nix expressions that can be used to setup JupyterLab with various extensions and kernels.
 The JupyterLab environment is setup by a nix function `jupyterlabWith` that takes kernel environments and a optionally a custom jupyterlab app with extensions as input.
 The kernel environments are also setup by nix functions such as `iPythonWith` or `iHaskellWith` and configurable with different libraries.

 ## Getting started